-- a.
-All therapeutic trials require PRC full board review, except NCI-sponsored trials, externally-peer reviewed trials (such as those described under Data Table 4 in https://cancercenters.cancer.gov/GrantsFunding/DataGuide) or multi-site Investigator initiated trials that have received PRC approval from another NCI-designated PRMS which may be reviewed in an expedited manner. - b.
-Non-therapeutic interventional trials (i.e. prevention, supportive care, screening, early detection, diagnostic studies) usually require PRC full board review, but if deemed appropriate by the Chair a non-therapeutic interventional trial may be reviewed solely by the Chair of the PRC or his designee.
-Examples of such trials include blood draws, tissue samples from biopsies, and imaging.
+a.
+All therapeutic trials require PRC full board review, except NCI-sponsored trials, externally-peer reviewed trials (such as those described under Data Table 4 in https://cancercenters.cancer.gov/GrantsFunding/DataGuide) or multi-site Investigator initiated trials that have received PRC approval from another NCI-designated PRMS which may be reviewed in an expedited manner.

-NOTE: Although protocols sponsored by the NCI cooperative groups have already gone through the peer review group process, they must receive an expedited review by the PRC Chair to ensure that accrual information for these trials is entered in the OnCore database.
+Non-therapeutic interventional trials (i.e., prevention, supportive care, screening, early detection, diagnostic studies) usually require PRC full board review, but if deemed appropriate by the Chair a non-therapeutic interventional trial may be reviewed solely by the PRC Chair or chair designee.
+Examples of such trials include new diagnostic or screening tools for cancer or behavioral studies like exercise modification to improve survival or quality of life or nutritional and imaging trials)NOTE: Although protocols sponsored by the NCI cooperative groups have already gone through the peer review group process, they must receive an expedited review by the PRC Chair to ensure that accrual information for these trials is entered in the OnCore database.